 \begin{proof} \Cref{propo:PosTransUniqueFP} is a (admittedly, rather elaborate) sentence in the first order logic of ordered fields with coefficients in $\overline{\Qb}^r$.
-By the Tarski--Seindenberg principle, it is thus enough to verify it over $\Rb$.
+By the Tarski--Seidenberg principle, it is thus enough to verify it over $\Rb$.

 Over $\Rb$, if $p$ is fixed by $g$ and $(x, g\cdot x, g^2 \cdot x, p)$ is positive, then $g^n\cdot x \in \Diam_{g\cdot x}(x,p)$ and by \Cref{propo: OverRPosRotImpliesDiv}, $g^n\cdot x\to g^+$.
-Then, by \Cref{proposition: least upper bounded property for positive sequence},
+Then by \Cref{proposition: least upper bounded property for positive sequence},

 Thus $p_0\coloneqq g^+$ satisfies the desired properties.